iholzleitner/manyfaces-paper/README.md

-Thhis project will contain all of the files necessary to render the paper
+This project will contain all of the files necessary to render the paper